DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/exceptions.md

 ## `653366069` Request Exception

-- Failed to connect to MiYouShe/HoYoLAB server
+- Failed to connect to MiYouShe or HoYoLAB server
   - if the error occurs not frequently, you may ignore it
   - if the error constantly occurs, please check your local network